What's this all about?

 I live in Langwarrin, Victoria, Australia, at the top of the Mornington Peninsula.
 If you want our local weather forecast its just a click away.

 .......And!
 If you're planning a trip to New Mexico don't miss your chance to stay at the best Bed and Breakfast in Albuquerque, Adobe Nido.
 My sister Sarah, and her husband, Rol, run the place.
-Sarah's blog, Albuquerque Innsights, is full of interesting stuff about New Mexico.
+Sarah's blog, Albuquerque Innsights, is full of interesting stuff about Albuquerque and New Mexico.